ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a pancreas NET. Use the menu to see other pages.

 Splenectomy.
 This is the removal of the spleen and may need to be done at the time of a distal pancreatectomy.

 Side effects of surgery include weakness, fatigue, and pain for the first few days following the procedure.
 The doctor may prescribe medication to help manage these side effects.
 The patient will need to stay in the hospital for several days and will probably need to rest at home for about 1 month.

 If all or part of the pancreas was removed during surgery, it may be difficult to digest food.
 A special diet and medicine may help.
 The doctor can also prescribe hormones and enzymes to replace those lost by the removal of the pancreas.
+Learn more about pancreatic enzyme replacement therapy (PERT).
 Diabetes is another side effect of pancreas removal because the body no longer produces insulin.
 For this, the doctor can prescribe insulin.

 Therapies using medication

-The type of systemic therapies used for a pancreas NET include:
+The type of medications used for a pancreas NET include:

 Peptide receptor radionuclide therapy (PRRT)

 Each of these types of therapies are discussed below in more detail.
 A person may receive 1 type of medication at a time or a combination of medications given at the same time.
 They can also be given as part of a treatment plan that includes surgery and/or radiation therapy.